close

 Upper Pines is the most enjoyable campground in Yosemite Valley.
 Close to trails, trams, dining and rental conveniences.
 My 1st trip to Yosemite was in 1967 - the trials of getting a campsite sure has changes thru the years.
 Due to my discovery of CampNab, I was able to “nab” a great spot 2 weeks before my scheduled trip this past July!

-Mark Augustin
+Augustin Mark

-Mark Augustin reviewed Yosemite National Park
+Augustin Mark reviewed Yosemite National Park

 on January 10th, 2023